 Current Census Bureau Definitions of Metropolitan & Micropolitan Statistical Areas

 Metropolitan, Urban/Rural and PUMA Areas: An introduction to the concepts with links to details.

 map: Metropolitan and Micropolitan Statistical Areas (aka "CBSA's").
-The map is as of Nov 2004 but nothing has changed in Missouri between then and now (Feb.
-2008).
-To see comparable maps for all states see this index page at the Bureau site.
+The map is as of Nov 2004 but is the latest available with CBSAs for the

 Missouri Metropolitan and

 Micropolitan Statistical Areas (Core based).
 [Report showing what counties comprise each area with most recent population estimates.]

 This report gets regenerated whenever there is a change in the definitions (at least that is our intent).
 Last updated spring, 2013.

 2010 Guide to State and Local Census Geography

 American Community Survey Geography page showing which geographic levels are getting 1-year, 3-year and 5-year estimates (for latest vintage data).